Saturday, July 19, 2025

 I also sent out the following used cameras for sale a bit later:

-When Adorama received my gear, they tried to contact me, but I was in Iceland and had difficulty getting a hold of anyone in their used gear department.
-Eventually, after two weeks of back and forth, I was able to resolve the issue.
+When Adorama received my gear, they attempted to contact me, but I was in Iceland and had difficulty reaching anyone in their used gear department.
+Eventually, after two weeks of back-and-forth, I was able to resolve the issue.
 During gear inspection, they found some scratches on my lenses and gave me a much lower price.
 I was not happy about it.

 I have done a lot of research, with a lot of help from ChatGPT, to identify the best travel-friendly camera that had the following criteria: